-Being a working mother is full of challenges, especially in trying to co-ordinate and juggle all the household chores that still need to be accomplished with less time.
-Here's how I do some pre-preparation in order to stay on top of cooking dinners.
+Being a working mother is full of challenges, especially when it comes to co-ordinating and juggling all the household chores that still need to be accomplished with less time.
+Here's how I do some pre-preparation in order to stay on top of cooking our family meals.

 This week I decided to follow the lead of Katrina at The Organised Housewife and prepare all my fruit and veg for the week so that meal preparation would be quick and easy!
 I decided to go with these glasslock containers from Target.
 They seal at the sides to lock in the freshness, are oven and dishwasher safe, and are made from non-toxic BPA free tempered glass.
 I also like the clear lid, so you can see at a quick glance what is inside (this is my only gripe with Pyrex containers which have coloured lids!).